Tag Archives: Xcode

 I’ve changed my mind about Xcode snapshots

 In the recent past, I’ve mocked Xcode’s snapshots.
 They were sluggish and not especially reliable.
-I’d like to say they were inefficient, too, but the truth is that they were so slow and so unreliable I never bothered to find … Continue reading
+I’d like to say they were inefficient, too, but the truth is that they were so slow and so unreliable I never bothered to find out.
+Recent versions of Xcode have been a lot better.
+I’m not sure when archives… Continue reading I’ve changed my mind about Xcode snapshots

 An imaginary conversation with Xcode 4 regarding snapshots